2003 J.League Division 2

-The 2003 J. League Division 2 season was the 32nd season of the second-tier club football in Japan and the 5th season since the establishment of J2 League.
+The 2003 J. League Division 2 season was the 32nd season of the second-tier club football in Japan and the 5th season since the establishment of J.League Division 2.

 In this season, twelve clubs competed in the quadruple round-robin format.
 The top two received promotion to the J. League Division 1.
 There were no relegation to the third-tier Japan Football League.